High-test peroxide: Properties

-Hydrogen peroxide works best as a propellant in extremely high concentrations (roughly over 70%).
-Although any concentration of peroxide will generate some hot gas (oxygen plus some steam), at concentrations above approximately 67%, the heat of decomposing hydrogen peroxide becomes large enough to completely vaporize all the liquid at standard pressure.
-This represents a safety and utilization turning point, since decomposition of any concentration above this amount is capable of transforming the liquid entirely to heated gas (the higher the concentration, the hotter the resulting gas).
-This very hot steam/oxygen mixture can then be used to generate maximal thrust, power, or work, but it also makes explosive decomposition of the material far more hazardous.
+Hydrogen peroxide works best as a propellant in extremely high concentrations, i.e., roughly, concentrations greater than 67%.
+Although any concentration of peroxide will generate some amount of oxygen and water in the form of hot gas, at such high concentrations, the heat of the decomposing hydrogen peroxide becomes high enough to completely vaporize any remaining liquid at ambient pressure.
+This represents an important safety and utilization threshold, as the decomposition of these high-concentration solutions above this is at risk of the liquid transforming entirely to heated gas: above this threshold, increasing concentration will release hotter gas.
+This high-temperature steam/oxygen mixture can be employed to generate thrust, power, or work, but is considered highly unstable, at risk of explosion in the presence of a strong initiating source, and a high hazard to health and safety.

-Normal propellant-grade concentrations, therefore, vary from 70 to 98%, with common grades of 70, 85, 90, and 98%.
+Propellant-grade concentrations range from 70 to 99%, classified into four grades: of 71.0 to 73.0%, 85.0 to 87.0%, 89.5 to 91.0%, and 98.0-99.0%.

-The volume change of peroxide due to freezing varies with percentage.
+The volumetric change of peroxide due to freezing varies with percentage.
 Lower concentrations of peroxide (45% or less) will expand when frozen, while higher concentrations (65% or greater) will contract.

-Hydrogen peroxide becomes more stable with higher peroxide content.
-For example, 98% hydrogen peroxide is more stable than 70% hydrogen peroxide.
-Water acts as a contaminant, and the higher the water concentration the less stable the peroxide is.
 The storability of peroxide is dependent on the surface-to-volume ratio of the materials the fluid is in contact with.
 To increase storability, the ratio should be minimized.